Freakwill/pyrimidine/README.md

 ### Main classes

 - BaseGene: the gene of chromosome
-- BaseChromosome: sequence of genes, represents part of a solution
+- BaseChromosome: sequence of genes, represents part of a solution (or an entire solution)
 - BaseIndividual: sequence of chromosomes, represents a solution of a problem
 - BasePopulation: a container of individuals, represents a container of a problem also the state of a stachostic process